lunow/HtmlChain/README.md

 # The HtmlChain

-The HtmlChain is a small class for creating code with php.
+The HtmlChain is a small class for creating code with PHP:

 	$html = new HtmlChain();
 	echo $html->div();